MOTS-c Peptide: Benefits, Dosage, Side Effects & Stacking Guide

 • People with insulin resistance or prediabetes looking for metabolic support

-• Older adults interested in longevity interventions
+• Older adults interested in longevity interventions with real animal data behind them

 • Endurance athletes competing in non-tested events